Tight-knit Killarney community coming to terms with tragic death of pensioner

 She may have travelled to visit her now-grown family, with children in locations throughout the world, but she "could never stay away from Killarney for very long, because she loved it".

-That is according to a neighbour who knew Miriam from the first days of when she moved into Ardshanavooly in 1974, local councillor Donal Grady.
+That is according to a neighbour and local councillor Donal Grady who knew Miriam from the first days of when she moved into Ardshanavooly in 1974.

-"Miriam was a lady, always smiling as she cycled past, which she loved to do.
-That smile is now quenched and the community is devastated," Mr Grady said.

-"This is a tight-knit community who have been here for decades, it's as good an estate as you could get."
+"This is a tight-knit community who have been here for decades, it's as good an estate as you could get.
+It's one of those estates that has seen lots of families come and go, with new generations of families coming in and continuing the sense of community, starting the cycle again."

 Neighbours were reticent to speak to members of the media who had assembled, unaccustomed to such a presence in the most tragic of circumstances.